 John McAleese was honored in 2003 when he was featured in the popular video game Call of Duty, where he gave the concept of the character Captain Price.
-Price had a large mustache directly inspired by John McAleese, who was also well known for his large mustache.
-He was also the man behind the character Shug Mcdonald in the Thief Mistress books.
+Price had a large mustache directly inspired by John McAleese, also well known for his large mustache.
+He was also the man behind Shug Mcdonald’s in the Thief Mistress books.
 He appeared in many sequels ever and was recognized by millions worldwide.

-The story of John McAleese’s lives.
-Even though he died almost 10 years ago, people from the SAS community still remember this great warrior.
+The story of John McAleese’s lives, even though he died almost ten years ago, people from the SAS community still remember this great warrior.